 Faculty and staff work from 7:45am-3:45pm, with the exceptions of cafeteria and custodial staff.
-Faculty and all other meetings may begin promptly at 3:45pm and end as soon as possible.
-However, most meetings will go beyond 4:00 pm so please plan accordingly to attend on Thursdays weekly.
-Office personnel work from 7:45am-3:45pm.
+Faculty meetings (mandatory) and all other meetings may begin as early as 3:30pm and end as soon as possible.
+However, most meetings will go beyond 4:00 pm so please plan accordingly to attend mandatory faculty meetings on Thursdays weekly.
+Office personnel work from 7:30am-3:45pm.
 Custodian hours are between 7:00am and 6:00pm.
 Each staff and faculty member is to check-in and out upon arrival at and departure from school in the front office or in designated spaces using Checkmate via Infinite Campus.
-All staff are to report to designated duty stations at appropriate times.
-Failure to sign in may result in one being counted absent without pay based on time earned/lacking.
+All staff are to report to designated duty stations at appropriate times and on time.
+Failure to sign in may result in one being counted absent without pay based on time earned/lacking and proper protocols followed.